lmw95/stayverticalpolestudio/README.md

 ![](/documentation/screenshots-post-update/responsive-devices.png)

 # Stay Vertical Pole Studio
-Based on a fictional business offering pole dancing lessons, this website was built for assignment purposes for Code Insitute's Full Stack Development diploma.
+Based on a fictional business offering pole dancing lessons, this website was built for educational-only purposes for Code Insitute's Full Stack Development diploma.
 This is a fully responsive website that was built with user-centric principles in mind, using HTML and CSS.

 The live website can be found [here.](https://lmw95.github.io/stayverticalpolestudio/)